dashjoin/platform/README.md

 ### Universal Database Frontend

 Dashjoin offers an intuitive default visualization for any kind of data.
+[Click here](https://www.youtube.com/watch?v=zXXtR9zSOXs) for a demo video.
 It features the following building blocks:

 #### Default Visualization of Tables